Meriadoc-Gradmap/UBCGradMap/readme.md

 ## **🧠Credits**
 - Ben Newington: Project Manager
+  -  Developed the course graph
+  -  Minor improvements to data collection
+  -  Product demo
+  -  Worked with all group members to integrate components together
 - Tian Chen: Designer
 - Iain Griesdale: Designer
   -  Develoepd API to interface from the frontend to the backend